choojun/sas/README.md

 [P9b4.sas](https://github.com/choojun/sas/blob/main/P9b4.sas) How to use PROC SQL with and without COALESCE to replace missing values

 [P9b5.sas](https://github.com/choojun/sas/blob/main/P9b5.sas) How to use PROC SQL with LABEL, FORMAT and ORDER BY

+[P9c1.sas](https://github.com/choojun/sas/blob/main/P9c1.sas) How to use PROC SQL with inner join, keyword and ORDER BY

+[P9c2.sas](https://github.com/choojun/sas/blob/main/P9c2.sas) How to use PROC SQL with inner join and multicolumn joins

+[P9c3.sas](https://github.com/choojun/sas/blob/main/P9c3.sas) How to use PROC SQL with inner join and data from multiple tables

+[P9c4.sas](https://github.com/choojun/sas/blob/main/P9c4.sas) How to use PROC SQL with inner join and a single table self-joins

+[P9c5.sas](https://github.com/choojun/sas/blob/main/P9c5.sas) How to use PROC SQL with left outer join and ORDER BY

+[P9c6.sas](https://github.com/choojun/sas/blob/main/P9c6.sas) How to use PROC SQL with right outer join and ORDER BY

+[P9c7.sas](https://github.com/choojun/sas/blob/main/P9c7.sas) How to use PROC SQL with full outer join and COALESCE

+[P9c8.sas](https://github.com/choojun/sas/blob/main/P9c8.sas) How to use PROC SQL with union join

+[P9c9.sas](https://github.com/choojun/sas/blob/main/P9c9.sas) How to use PROC SQL with natural join